 In that latter case, you don’t want to totally reject it or you’ll throw the baby out with the bathwater, which doesn’t help much at all.

-That’s why Rethink Speech doesn’t teach by telling you facts and asking you to remember them
+So there’s a few reasons why Rethink Speech doesn’t teach by telling you facts and asking you to remember them

 Rather we offer surprising and entertaining demonstrations – often based on familiar, everyday experiences – then sit down with you to think through their implications in careful, structured, open-ended modules.